 Bay scallops may only be harvested in state waters from the Pasco-Hernando County line (near Aripeka - latitude 28 degrees, 26.016 minutes North) to the west bank of the Mexico Beach Canal in Bay County (longitude 85 degrees, 25.84 minutes West).

 Blue Crab Trap Closures

 In an effort to identify and retrieve lost and abandoned blue crab traps, the FWC has established regional blue crab trap closures.
 These six regional closures last up to 10 days and prohibit recreational and commercial harvest of blue crabs with traps in these areas.
-The closures alternate coasts every year with closures on the east coast of Florida occuring during the even numbered years and closures on the west coast occuring on the odd years.
+The closures alternate coasts every year with closures on the east coast of Florida occurring during the even numbered years and closures on the west coast occurring on the odd years.

 Even Year Closures